leander-dsouza/vcs2l/README.md

 The commands provided by vcs2l have the same naming structure as the original fork, so it can be used as a drop-in replacement.
 Therefore, the repository is renamed to `vcs2l` while maintaining the command names to `vcstool` to ensure compatibility with existing scripts and workflows.

+For more information on how to use vcs2l, please refer to the [**documentation**](https://ros-infrastructure.github.io/vcs2l/index.html).

 ### Note:
 This tool should not be confused with [vcstools](https://github.com/vcstools/vcstools/) (with a trailing `s`) which provides a Python API for interacting with different version control systems.